oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
--- EduSync SaaS Platform - Definitive Multi-Tenant Schema & RLS Policy v5.0
+-- EduSync SaaS Platform - Definitive Multi-Tenant Schema & RLS Policy v5.3
 -- Description: This script refactors the database for multi-tenancy.
 It introduces a `schools` --              table and adds a `school_id` to all relevant tables to isolate data.
 This version --              adds the concept of a `super_admin` and a `domain` column for custom domains.
 --
---              v5.0 Fix: Adds all missing columns to the `app_settings` table to support the --                      public-facing website content management system.
+--              v5.3 Fix: Final correction to app_settings RLS policy to resolve initialization --                      issue for new schools by explicitly separating the USING and WITH CHECK --                      conditions.
 --
 -- INSTRUCTIONS: Run this entire script in your Supabase SQL Editor.
 -- ================================================================================================